Gerold55/ma_pops_furniture/README.md

 Each item used as tool and what it does:

-Hammer: Rotates and/or changes the type of sofa and bookshelf.
+Hammer: Rotates and/or changes the type of sofa.

-Hammer1: Rotates and/or changes the type of counter and table.

 Shears: "Trims" the hedges making it possible for different rotation and direction of hedge.

-Saw: Used to turn a bookshelf into a wall bookshelf.

 ==================================================================
 License of source code and textures: WTFPL